Treaty of Karlowitz

 The Treaty of Karlowitz, concluding the Great Turkish War of 1683–1699, in which the Ottoman Empire was defeated by the Holy League at the Battle of Zenta, was signed in Karlowitz (present-day Sremski Karlovci, Serbia), in the Military Frontier of the Habsburg Monarchy, on 26 January 1699.
 Also known as "The Austrian treaty that saved Europe", it marks the end of Ottoman control in much of Central Europe, with their first major territorial losses in Europe, beginning the reversal of almost three centuries of expansion (1299–1683).
 The treaty established the Habsburg monarchy as the dominant power of the region.

 Context and terms

-Following a two-month congress between the Ottoman Empire on one side, and the Holy League of 1684– a coalition of the Holy Roman Empire (HRE), the Polish–Lithuanian Commonwealth, the Republic of Venice, and Peter the Great– the tsar of Russia, a peace treaty was signed on 26 January 1699.
+Following a two-month congress between the Ottoman Empire on one side, and the Holy League of 1684– a coalition of the Holy Roman Empire (HRE), the Polish–Lithuanian Commonwealth, the Republic of Venice, and Peter the Great, the tsar of Russia, a peace treaty was signed on 26 January 1699.

 On the basis of uti possidetis, the treaty confirmed the territorial holdings of each power.
 The Habsburgs received from the Ottomans the Eğri Eyalet, Varat Eyalet, much of the Budin Eyalet, the northern part of the Temeşvar Eyalet, and parts of the Bosnia Eyalet.
 That corresponded to much of Hungary, Croatia, and Slavonia.
 The Principality of Transylvania remained nominally independent, but was subject to the direct rule of Austrian governors.

+Among many other things, the treaty concluded between the Holy Roman Emperor and King of Germany Leopold I (a Habsburg) and the Ottoman Sultan that ended the war included provisions for the maintenance of Catholic churches and the Christian faith in the nearby Ottoman territories.
+They also included details on dealing with Ottoman subject populations which picked different sides near the border territories and riverine trade on the borders: